Skip to main content

 The UK is home to about half of the world’s bluebell population.
 Perhaps its no surprise, then, that they are so popular here: when Plantlife asked the British public to vote for the “Nation’s Favourite Wildflower” it won by a significant margin both in England and the UK as a whole (Scotland, Wales and Northern Ireland opted for the Primrose (Primula vulgaris) instead.

-Where to find Bluebell
+Where to Find Bluebells

 Generally found in shady habitats, but also in more open ones in the damper west.
 It is associated with woodlands, also grows in hedgerows and grassland.
 Bluebells are woodland plants but, except perhaps in East Anglia, they do not need woods as much as humidity and continuity of habitat.